-Our report should not be regarded as suitable to be used or relied on by any party's other than Vector Limited and the New Zealand Commerce Commission in relation to section 2.8.1 of the Gas Distribution Information Disclosure Determination 2012 (amended as of 3 April 2018) for any purpose or in any context.
-Any party other than Vector Limited and the New Zealand Commerce Commission who obtains access to our report or a copy thereof and chooses to rely on our report (or any part thereof) will do so at its own risk.
+Our report should not be regarded as suitable to be used or relied on by any third parties other than Vector Limited and the New Zealand Commerce Commission for any purpose or in any context.
+Any other party who obtains access to our report or a copy thereof and chooses to rely on our report (or any part thereof) will do so at its own risk.